crnbrdrck/Monopoly/API.md

 *For port values used, see the [Server](Server "Server") documentation*

+## Note: Success / Failure
+When a message below says **Returns: Success / Failure**, expect the following
+- The string `'0'` in case of a success
+- The string `'1'` in case of a failure

 ## Game Discovery Commands
 These commands are used by Clients to find and join open games